The New Tax Law and Retirement Stewardship

 Biblical Traits of a Successful Investor

+This article is part of the Biblically-Informed Framework for Retirement Stewardship (BIFRS).
+It was initially published in June 2017 and updated in February 2026.
 The subtitle of this blog is, “save diligently, invest wisely, give generously, live abundantly.”
-I included investing in the mix because it is a very important part of retirement stewardship.
-It is wise to invest, especially for the long term, for things like college and retirement.
-Investing is actually condoned in Scripture (Ecc.11:1-2; Prov.21:20; Matt.25:14-20), … Read more
+I included investing in the mix because it is a critical component of retirement stewardship.
+It is … Read more

 The Most Important Thing to do in Your 60s and Beyond to Retire With Dignity

-This article is the fourth and final one in a series about the most important thing you can do in different stages of life to be able to “retire with dignity.”
-Well, you’re finally there.
-You’re getting into your 60s, or maybe you’ve been there for a while.
-You’ve been working, saving, and investing for 30 … Read more
+This article is part of the Biblically-Informed Framework for Retirement Stewardship.
+It was initially published in April 2017 but was updated in January 2026.
+This article is the fourth and final one in a series about the most important thing you can do in different stages of life to be able to “retire with dignity.” … Read more